Solo User Guide

 Congratulations!
 You now have a working Hedera test network.
 Here are some suggestions for what to explore next:

-3. Multi-Node Testing: Add more nodes to test scalability
+3. Multi-Node Testing – Add more nodes to test scalability and consensus behavior.

-4. Network Upgrades: Practice upgrading the Hedera platform version
+4. Network Upgrades – Practice upgrading the Hedera platform version using Solo’s upgrade commands.

-5. Integration Testing: Connect your applications to the local network
+5. Integration Testing – Connect your applications to the local network and build end-to-end tests.

 Remember, this is your personal Hedera playground.
 Experiment freely, break things, learn, and have fun building on Hedera!